Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 When you claim your MOD tax rebate with RIFT, our unique RIFT Guarantee means you'll never worry about the taxman reclaiming any of your money.
 So long as you give us full and accurate information, if HMRC disagrees with the amount that we've claimed and asks for the money back, we'll pay it ourselves.
 We keep your refund safe so it won't cost you a penny.RIFT Guarantee

 What Do I Need For An MOD Tax Rebate?

-- Monthly payslips – If you haven’t got all of your payslips, you can download them from the JPAC website.
+- Your monthly payslips.
+If you can’t lay your hands on all of these, you can download copies from the JPAC website.

 - Mess dress.